suchipi/hex-engine/packages/website/docs/looking-at-the-floor.md

 }
 ```

-Try changing some variables in this code to see what happens; if you change the `Point` passed into `Polygon.rectangle`, it'll change the size of the floor.
+Try changing some variables in this code to see what happens; if you change the `Vector` passed into `Polygon.rectangle`, it'll change the size of the floor.
 If you change the `context.fillStyle` to a color other than `"#ddd"`, it'll change the color of the floor.
 If you set `isStatic` to `false`, then the floor will fall down forever when the game starts.

 Hopefully this is starting to feel a bit easier to understand.
 Next, we'll look at the `Box` component to understand how it works.